 - publications of guides, handbooks and other reference materials

-On the strength of its expertise in policy and casework JCWI continues to be an important resource for others who work in this field.
-It has established itself as a leading training provider in immigration, nationality and refugee law and over the years, thousands of trainees have benefited from its training courses.
+On the strength of our expertise in policy and casework, JCWI continues to be an important resource for others who work in this field.
+We have established ourselves as a leading training provider in immigration, nationality and refugee law and over the years, thousands of trainees have benefited from our training courses.

-JCWI produces written materials such as high quality briefings for parliamentarians, campaigners and activists.
-It regularly posts well researched blog articles on the current issues on its website and some of which are published in national and local newspapers and magazines.
-JCWI also publishes highly acclaimed handbooks and guides for practitioners and other users, the latest being its Guide to the Points-Based System.
-JCWI’s Immigration, Nationality and Refugee Law Handbook is an essential reference book and guide for all legal practitioners, students and advisors, a new edition of which is expected to be published in early 2013.
+We produce written materials such as high quality briefings for parliamentarians, campaigners and activists.
+We regularly post well-researched blog articles on the current issues on our website, some of which are published in national and local newspapers and magazines.
+We also publish highly acclaimed handbooks and guides for practitioners and other users, the latest being its Guide to the Points-Based System.

-JCWI is unique in that it is almost the only national organisation in the field that has never sought nor accepted central government funds to preserve its independence, and can truly claim to be independent and free from any government influence.
+We are one of the few national organisations in the field that have never sought nor accepted central government funds.
+JCWI can truly claim to be independent and free from any government influence.

 JCWI is needed now more than ever, operating in an environment of highly charged immigration and race debate, and we need your support to help us in our mission.